 West vs. East

-ANTABUSE is administered by Western Medicine to alcoholics to make them sick while drinking.
+Antabuse is administered by Western Medicine to alcoholics to make them sick to vomiting while drinking.
 The drug blocks the actions of functioning ALDH2.

 Aldehyde Dehydrogenase 2 (ALDH2) Gene Deficiency